Introduction

 Next day we had to leave for the next destination of our seven days circuit.
 But not strait on the road to Mandalay yet but crossing the road and rail at Thazi and continuing east on the way to Taunggy, while now performing an eight.
 The kind of transport was a challenge, we had to sit like sardines in the back of some kind of a small delivery truck with a wooden bench on either side.
 Getting out at every stopover was a relief.

-Jeepney ride to Taunggy
+| Jeepney ride

 Taunggy was the capital of the partially autonomous region of the Shan tribe located close to the border to Thailand, which is just on paper but in reality there is no physical border between the Shans in Thailand and the Shans in Burma, thus they almost move freely back and forth and thus smuggle everything from there what you can't get in Burma.
 In a couple of weeks I would look over the supposed border from Thailand (see Thailand report).

-A peaceful market with smuggled goods from the nearby Thailand border
+| A peaceful market with smuggled goods

 Beside the market there was not much else to see.
 There was a festival coming up with workers already starting with the construction of stalls and any merry-go-rounds.
 We would have missed this town if our "truck" would have delivered us directly to the Inle Lake, actually our preferred next destination on the list.
 Since we arrived late there was no way to continue but stay in a hotel that night in Taunggy.